santansarah/ble-scanner/README.md

-# Jetpack Compose BLE Scanner with Room, JUnit 5, and Koin
+# Jetpack Compose BLE Scanner with Room, Koin, and JUnit 5

 Scan your BLE devices with my new Jetpack Compose app.
 BLE scans include: